-We would recommend that one-to-one interactions with pupils will need to be conducted at a safe 2m distance.
-Consideration will require to be given to how and where class teachers, PTs/DHTs/ HTs and Pupil Support staff can manage this.
-Larger, less confined spaces such as corridors, empty classrooms, larger offices could be used.
-In using techniques such as 'Behaviour Cards', teachers can still discuss targets and progress with young people.
+In using techniques such as 'Behaviour Cards', teachers can still discuss targets and progress with children.
 If teachers are writing targets in such resources, good hand hygiene arrangements should be in place for both teachers and pupils.
 In some cases, children may be instructed to fill in cards themselves having been directed by the teacher as to the content and under physically distanced supervision.
 Other possibilities might be the use of SEEMIS or other digital platform to track the behaviour of pupils who require additional support throughout the day, with a view to this being texted or emailed to parents daily.
 Phone calls by PTs/ Pupil Support/SMT would be another possibility.

-Given that the Scottish Government guidance places a focus on health and wellbeing, and play and socialisation have been acknowledged as critical to recovery, detention either during the school day should be very carefully considered and where alternative sanctions are possible, these should be considered.
+Given the Scottish Government Guidance places a focus on health and wellbeing, and that play and socialisation have been acknowledged as critical to recovery, detention either during the school day should be very carefully considered and where alternative sanctions are possible, these should be considered.